adoptimize/cubbit-win-monitor/README.md

 Monitors Cubbit.io on a Win System and if more errors occour than successfull uploads restart cubbit.exe

 <br>REM ##############################################################################
-REM # this script will monitor cubbit.
-If too many upload errors will appear REM # in the log, Cubbit will be stopped and restarted.
+<br>REM # this script will monitor cubbit.
+If too many upload errors will appear
+REM # in the log, Cubbit will be stopped and restarted.
 REM # If you have many files and some GB to be transfered to the swarm this REM # script will save your day.